by Cheryl Moreo

 I am not a design guru by any means, I am still a novice in my eyes, but something I would recommend is never to stop believing you can design.
 It might sound like a lot of work, and trust me, it is, but it is so worth it.
 Just a little bit each day is all it takes.

 Write down your thoughts and feelings and turn those notes into stitches.
 Work your story — research how to produce a pattern online.
-There are so many resources available to the knitter, crocheter, and aspiring designer.
+So many resources are available to the knitter, crocheter, and aspiring designer.
 Don’t let fear stop you.
 It’s so easy just to say’ nope, not right now’ that we give up.
 But don’t.
 Push those fears into stitches and see what you can design.

 As a knitwear designer, what lessons did you learn that you wish somebody had shared with you?

-The lessons I learned are the same lessons I share for other knitters, designers.
+The lessons that I learned are the same lessons I share with other knitters and designers.
 Don’t give up!
 Keep pushing forward.
 You don’t have to be unique, just be yourself.
 And by all means, just hit submit on the uploaded pattern.

 Where are your favorite places to go for tutorials and guides for your knitting?
 Do you have a tutorial you would recommend?

 My favorite places to go to for tutorials are www.knittinghelp.com and YouTube.
 My favorite YouTuber is Very Pink Knits.
 She shares clean, clear, and precise tutorials of stitches and patterns on her website and YouTube.